atown2001a/Welcome-to-Fedora/README.md

 When a new person, say Jane, joins the Fedora community, she may or may not immediately know what she wants to do.
-If she doesn't, the Join SIG aims to help her explore the community and find a part that interests them.
+If she doesn't, the Join SIG aims to help to explore the community and find a part that suits her interests.

 So, when Jane gets in touch with the Join SIG, we go through the following steps together.
 Jane does not need to know any of this.
 We, the community, will